-Seat Height: 26" – 32.6"
+SEAT HEIGHT: 26" – 32.6"

-Weight: 25.7 lb.
+WEIGHT: 25.7 lb.

 2.0 – 6.3

 Kelly from Haven Outdoors authored this review for Two Wheeling Tots.
 Kelly is an avid mountain biker and a father of four and certainly knows his way around bikes and kids.

 For the past 25 years or so I’ve been pretty stoked about mountain biking.
-Over those 25 years I’ve seen a lot of changes and improvements to the bikes that we ride.
+Over those 25 years, I’ve seen a lot of changes and improvements to the bikes that we ride.
 Now I have kids of my own that are getting out on the trails with me.
 While I don’t think they need a $6,000 carbon bike to be able to ride and learn on, I also don’t think they should have to suffer trying to ride a department store bike either.

 Frame & Geometry

 Let’s start out with the frame and geometry.
 Reach is long to allow your grom plenty of room to move around when standing on the bike.
 This also gives them room to grow so they can get a good 2-3 years out of it.
-The longer wheelbase and low bottom bracket is extremely confidence inspiring.
-On one of our rides my kid said, “Dad!
+The longer wheelbase and low bottom bracket are extremely confidence inspiring.
+On one of our rides, my kid said, “Dad!
 I can’t believe how fast I am going, but it doesn’t feel like I’m out of control!”
 He continues to get faster and faster each time we go out.